googleforgames/open-match/install/terraform/open-match/README.md

 already using Terraform.

 ## GCP Service Account Setup
 To use the terraform templates when developing Open Match, you need to have the [credential of your service account](https://www.terraform.io/docs/providers/google/provider_reference.html#credentials-1) associated with your Open Match project.
-The terraform templates would read the credentials from `./creds.json` file to authenticate with GCP.

 ```bash
 # Example: Generates the key file in GCP.
 # Create the service account.
 Replace [NAME] with a name for the service account.